You've never seen the city of Zurich like this

 "The location at the point where the lake and Limmat meet, as well as on several long-distance roads, is ideal for the control and collection of customs duties, the transshipment and loading of trade goods," writes the city of Zurich.
 Most people lived in narrow strip houses with arcades facing the street and gardens in the backyard - they planted vegetables, kept animals and grew fruit in the middle of the city.

-Public buildings also shaped the cityscape: heated thermal baths, a circular temple on the Limmat and another temple on the former island of "Grosser Hafner".
+Public buildings also shaped the cityscape: heated thermal baths, a circular temple on the Limmat and another temple on the former "Grosser Hafner" island.
 The tombs were located outside the settlement, on the road to the south.
 Roman estates in the surrounding area provided supplies - around a dozen such villae rusticae have been found in the present-day city area.

 3D view requires computing power